|Type of tour:||Guided|

 Nearest airport: Yangon International Airport

 This tour starts and ends in Yangon.
 International flights to and from there are not included in the tour price.
-Domestic flights listed are included.
+Domestic flights listed are included as specified in the daily program.
 Please contact us for advice before arranging flights for the best arrival and departure times.

 Myanmar/Burma has a tropical climate with fairly high humidity.
 There are three seasons: from March to June it is hot and dry, with temperatures between 80-104 degrees F (27-40 degrees C), and with night temperatures in the 60s (F).
 The rainy season is from July to September.
 The cooler season (particularly in the mountains) is from September to February, with average temperatures between 68-86 degrees F (20-30 degrees C).
 It can be cold at night in the hills in Shan state, where we spend 2 nights, and adequate cold weather clothing – gloves, hats, jacket - is required.